Chitra-devulapalli/Pallet-Detector/README.md

 ### Data Preparation:
 - Annotated the provided dataset and split it into training, validation, and test sets.
 - Used Grounded SAM to get both bounding box and segmented outputs based on a prompt.
   NOTE: The annotations weren't as accurate as that of say a human annotator.
+  ## todo : insert images for both
 - Applied data augmentation to simulate real-world scenarios with varied lighting conditions.

 ### Model Development:
 - **YOLOv11 Model**: Trained to detect pallets in images.
 - **U-Net Model**: Developed for semantic segmentation to distinguish pallets from the background.
+## todo - paste outputs

 ### Model Tuning and Evaluation:
 - Evaluated the YOLO model using Mean Average Precision (mAP).